arbotics-llc/vizeey_android/README.md

-# phyphox: Android
+# Vizeey: Android

-Phyphox is an app that uses the sensors in a smartphone for physics experiments.
-You can find additional details and examples on https://phyphox.org.
+Vizeey is an app that uses the sensors in a smartphone for physics experiments and is based on Phyphox, an open source project.
+Changes to the open source base of Phyphox include a customized branding scheme and the removal of default Phyphox experiments.
+Otherwise, the application is identical in function to the original Phyphox.
+You can find additional details and examples of Phyphox at https://phyphox.org.

 Copyright 2016 Dr. Sebastian Staacks, 2nd Institute of Physics, RWTH Aachen University.